stevendaye/adventure-capitalist/README.md

  - _**utils**_ directory holds a single file that makes sure the **Token** of the authenticated user is sent back to axios to allow requests against protected routes in the gamepaly backend.

  - _**assets**_, as the name indicates, this directory handles all our public files.
-They are fonts, gaphics and background song and tones.
+They are fonts, gaphics and background tones.

 ## State Of The Sim-Gane Features